 - enrichment funding given to each school on a per pupil basis, to be spent as determined by a committee of parents and staff at the school.

+As the Dot-Com boom went bust in the early part of the 21st century, funding for all California school districts suffered.
+Berkeley Unified was forced to use the “fiscal crisis” clause of BSEP, which allowed higher levels of class sizes.
 Berkeley parents and community members responded to the crisis by working with the district to put Measure B of 2004 on the ballot.
 This two-year “bridge” measure was designed to expire in 2006, when BSEP also expired.
-Measure B added money for Class Size Reduction, augmented money for the K-8 music program, and added explicit funding for libraries and for program evaluation.
+Measure B added funds for Class Size Reduction, augmented the 4-8 music program, and added funding for libraries and for program evaluation.
 Measure B increased support for the schools by about $8 million.
-By 2006, the total of BSEP and Measure B support for the schools reached $19 million.